d-bl/GroundForge/Examples.md

 collected with different lines of approach.
 Each resource has individual examples, sections or pages on families of stitches such as spiders, bias and Milanese fish or lotus.

+The examples are just starting points to create your own variations and even the examples are just the tip of an iceberg.
-In one or two steps the examples link to the main [GroundForge] page with applicable values in the parameter form.
+In one or two steps the examples link to the main [GroundForge] page Where you can choose other stitches.

+Explore, experiment, play and discover!

 * The [Tesselace index] shows 376  patterns by thumbnails of pair diagrams.
   The diagrams are collected from [tesseLace.com],